simonvetter/modbus/README.md

 The client supports the following modes:
 - modbus RTU (serial, over both RS-232 and RS-485),
 - modbus TCP (a.k.a.
 MBAP),
 - modbus TCP over TLS (a.k.a.
-MBAPS),
+MBAPS or Modbus Security),
 - modbus RTU over TCP (RTU tunneled in TCP for use with e.g. remote serial ports or cheap TCP to serial bridges).

-The server is TCP-only for now.
+The server supports:
+- modbus TCP (a.k.a.
+MBAP),
+- modbus TCP over TLS (a.k.a.
+MBAPS or Modbus Security).

 A CLI client is available in cmd/modbus-cli.go and can be built with
 ```bash